 TVNZ presenter Ali Pugh talks about her time on the UC Journalism programme

-If you are interested in study journalism in 2017, contact Senior Lecturer Tara Ross.
+If you are interested in studying journalism in 2017, contact Senior Lecturer Tara Ross.

-The University of Canterbury’s Postgraduate Diploma in Journalism is a one-year programme aimed at preparing graduates for significant careers in journalism, and our graduates can be found in leading newsrooms throughout the country.
+The University of Canterbury offers two journalism qualifications: a journalism major in the 3-year Bachelor of Communication and a 1-year Graduate Diploma in Journalism.
+Both pathways are aimed at preparing graduates for significant careers in journalism, and our graduates can be found in leading newsrooms throughout the country.

 At UC, you will receive intensive training in media ethics and law, newsgathering and writing, research and analysis, and multimedia skills.
 It’s hard work and requires commitment — but then, we are talking about a career in the real world.

-The programme has a strong emphasis on practical work, and we maintain a close relationship with the profession through our many guest lecturers.
-Throughout the year, you will report for local newsrooms and contribute to a range of media, including radio station RDU 98.5 and our own digital news outlet, The Record.
-Mid-year, you will work at a South Island newspaper and, later in the year, we send you further afield for a capstone internship in a radio, online or print newsroom.
+The journalism programmes have a strong emphasis on practical work, and we maintain a close relationship with the profession through our many guest lecturers.
+Throughout the year, students report for local newsrooms and contribute to a range of media, including radio station RDU 98.5 and our own digital news outlet, The Record.
+Students have the opportunity to work in various newsrooms through internships mid-year and at the end of the year.

 UC graduate Glen Scanlon was probably destined to be a journalist – his mother has been writing great yarns for nearly 40 years, his twin brother is an award-winning journalist, and he is married to a journalist.
 He started as a crime reporter at The Dominion before working at The Press, The Dominion Post and as chief reporter on the Waikato Times.
 Glen then disappeared overseas for five years with stints at The Guardian and CNN, among others.
-He returned to be the Waikato Times’ assistant editor before becoming Stuff.co.nz’s news editor and editor, and is now the head of digital media at Radio NZ.
-Glen is a previous winner of UC’s Robert Bell Travelling Scholarship and last year won Fairfax NZ’s Mike Robson Scholarship, allowing him to spend a month studying investigative journalism in Europe.
+He returned to be the Waikato Times’ assistant editor before becoming Stuff.co.nz’s news editor and editor, then head of digital media at Radio NZ.
+Glen is now CEO of one of New Zealand’s key media regulatory bodies, the Broadcasting Standards Authority.
+He is a previous winner of UC’s Robert Bell Travelling Scholarship and Fairfax NZ’s Mike Robson Scholarship.

 When I was quite young mum worked from home for Radio New Zealand.
 I can still remember her packing us in the car, with her portable radio pack the size of a fridge, and roaring out to stories.
 I’m not quite sure how she did it but it left us with a taste for the job.
 Journalism has been my passport around the world.
 I have met some incredibly talented (and crazy, bless them) people and tried to learn a little bit off all of them.
 The change in 16 years has been immense – when I started there was only one computer on our floor that could access the internet (and very slowly).
 Now it travels around in my pocket.
 It might be a roller coaster but there is still nothing that beats the thrill of a great news story.